Overview

 Cariston House, (formerly Carraldstoun) the former residence of the Seton's of Cariston, showing the walled garden and doocot.

-The original lands and castle of Cariston in Fife was built by the Balfours.
-Upon succession to the estate by Sir John Seton, 2nd son of George 6th Lord Seton, by marriage to Isabel, dau. and heiress of Balfour of Cariston, Sir John Seton became the 1st Baron of Cariston.
+Sir John Seton, 2nd son of George 6th Lord Seton, by marriage to Isabel, daughter and heiress of Balfour of Cariston, succeeded to the estate became the 1st Baron of Cariston.

 Kings and Queens of the United Kingdom (from 1603)